wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 ## Custom Template Tags
 It would be nice to show the different categories that users can browse through in the sidebar on each page.
-Given what we have learnt so far we could do the following:
+Given what we have learnt so far, we could do the following:

 - in the `base.html` template, we could add some code to display an item list of categories; and
 - within each view, we could access the `Category` object, get all the categories, and return that in the context dictionary.